FailAcademy/learning/wdp-toronto/_slides/week-01/03-flexbox.md

 Let's apply these flexbox concepts to Project 1.

-We'll start by refactoring the floats in the site `<footer>` into flexbox properties following these steps:
+We'll start adding flexbox properties into the `<footer>` with following these steps:

-1. Remove your floats
-2. Apply `display: flex` to the appropriate element
+1. Apply `display: flex` to the appropriate element
-3. Figure out how to get the address and the social links aligned to the left and right sides as they were with your floats (for screen widths `600px` and up only, of course!)
+2. Figure out how to get the address and the social links aligned to the left and right sides of the footer

 ---

 template: inverse

 # Flex Items Properties